 Dialectical behavior therapy or DBT was originally developed to treat people with borderline personality disorder, particularly those who were chronically suicidal.
 However, mental health experts are now finding that DBT skills training can be used in outpatient psychiatric care to address symptoms of depression as well as many other mental illnesses.

 What is Dialectical Behavior Therapy?

 Dialectical behavior therapy is a modified form of cognitive behavioral therapy developed by Dr. Marsha Linehan that focuses on “accepting” uncomfortable and unhealthy behaviors and thoughts instead of struggling against them.
-The essential idea behind it is that once such a behavior is validated, changing the behavior no longer appears impossible.
+The idea behind it is that once such a behavior is validated, changing the behavior no longer appears impossible.

 DBT also helps patients acknowledge that their most self-destructive behaviors are unhealthy and that they must change them even as they accept them for what they are.
-The process of changing one’s thinking and behavior can sometimes seem overwhelming, but the goal of DBT is to make it a little easier to understand and handle.
+The process of changing one’s thinking and behavior can sometimes seem overwhelming; the goal of DBT is to make it a little easier to understand and handle.

 DBT Skills Training Modules

 DBT has 4 skill modules: Mindfulness, Distress Tolerance, Emotional Regulation, and Interpersonal Effectiveness.

 Mindfulness concepts and exercises teach the ability to pay attention to and accept the present moment without passing judgment on it.
 Participants learn how to observe and describe events neutrally, which ultimately helps to develop clearer communication and reasoning skills.

 Distress Tolerance helps participants develop skills to better handle distressing events, including strategies such as temporary distraction, self-soothing, relaxation, and ultimately acceptance.